to e-mail Jim use: email@example.com with "KLC Website" in subject line

 These abilities apply to anything you do not just science, technology & engineering.

-These classes give you an understanding of rules, formulas and scientific principles.They help you develop problem solving skills and a positive 'can do' attitude.
+These classes give you an understanding of rules, formulas and scientific principles.They help you develop creative problem solving skills and a positive 'can do' positive attitude.

-Former three time Science Fair winner, Inventor, Scoutmaster, and Research & Product Design Engineer, Mr. McMillan has used his unique program to create, design and invent products for many companies.
-Review class descriptions below, If you have questions or comments
+Former five time Science Fair winner, Inventor, Scoutmaster, and Research & Product Design Engineer, Mr. McMillan has used his unique methods to create, design and invent products for many companies.
+Review class descriptions below, If you have questions:

-Gadgets & Gizmos Class: (ages 8-10) This is a 'FUN' hands-on class that is appealing to both boys and girls who like to make things happen.
-Students develop specific skills such as using tools, soldering, to follow directions, to pay attention to details and how to work together.
-They develop these skills and move on to build quality projects.
+Gadgets & Gizmos Class: (ages 7 1/2-10) As of May 2019 class won't be offered unless another school ask me to teach.
+This hands-on class is 'Fun & Appealing' to both boys and girls who like to make things happen.
+Students learn to use tools and develop specific skills such as soldering, following directions, paying attention to details and how to work together.
+They'll use these skills to build quality projects - see 'Pictures' button on Home-Page of this website.

 1) Make a pet Porcupine.
-Using a hammer and nails.
-2) Learn about screws and screw-drivers then use them to build unique special projects.
-3) Learn to solder then make: electronic art, dummy boards, LED flashlights, 'Blinky Robot', etc. 4) Learn about aerodynamics and build things that move, fly or glide through the air.
+Using a hammer and up to 120 nails.
+2) Learn about screws & screwdrivers then use them to build special projects.
+3) Learn to solder then make: electronic art, dummy boards, LED flashlights, "Blinky Robot", etc. 4) Learn about aerodynamics & build things that glide or fly through the air.
 5) Learn about nuts, bolts & washers, use special parts to make "creatures", "race cars" & other things.
-6) Use "Wood Erector set" and metal pieces to build towers, bridges, helicopters or your own creation.
+6) Use "Wood Erector set" and metal pieces to build towers, bridges, helicopters or your own creations.